pucardotorg/dristi/frontend/verifierapp/README.md

-This repository contains source code for web implementation of the verifier app
+This repository contains source code for the web implementation of the verifier app

 ## Run Locally